junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 * **Synchronous**

-The triggering task triggers its target GPU task when it reaches `InterProcessStimulus` and waits until it gets the response from the triggered GPU task.
+The triggering task triggers its target GPU task when it reaches `InterProcessTrigger` and waits until it gets the response from the triggered GPU task.
 Then it finishes the remaining job.

 * **Asynchronous**

-The triggering task triggers its target GPU task when it reaches `InterProcessStimulus` and does not wait for the response from the triggered GPU task and finishes the remaining job.
+The triggering task triggers its target GPU task when it reaches `InterProcessTrigger` and does not wait for the response from the triggered GPU task and finishes the remaining job.

 The asynchronous methodology described here can be modified according to the user's interpretation.

 This concept is used in two of the four execution cases introduced by a method, :ref:`method-task-execution-time`.